law-construction (contractors) | insurance coverage | duty to defend construction defect suits

 Frymire Engineering Co. v.
 Jomar International, No. 06-0755 (Tex.
 June 13, 2008)(Willett)

-equitable subrogation standing, construction law, contractors, indemnity)
+(equitable subrogation standing, construction law, contractors, indemnity)

-FRYMIRE ENGINEERING COMPANY, INC. BY AND THROUGH REAL PARTY IN INTEREST, LIBERTY MUTUAL
+FRYMIRE ENGINEERING COMPANY, INC. BY AND THROUGH REAL PARTY IN INTEREST, LIBERTY

-(05-04-01717-CV, 194 SW3d 713, 05-30-06)
+County; 5th district (05-04-01717-CV, 194 SW3d 713, 05-30-06)

 The Court reverses the court of appeals' judgment and remands the case to that court.